The Little River Regiment Honor Roll

 Source: Carolana – Kings Mountain

-Joseph is not interred here, this is a DAR memorial at Pleasant Hill Cemetery in Laurens County, SC.
+Joseph is not interred here, this is a DAR cenotaph at Pleasant Hill Cemetery in Laurens County, SC.
 Captain James Dillard is buried nearby, his memorial is on the left in the first photo.

 Benjamin Kilgore